tvn9/gowebsocket/README.md

-# Web Authentication
+# Web Socket in Go

-Web Authentication with Go
+Working with websocket in Go